cesmix-mit/Atomistic.jl/docs/src/index.md

 ## Conventions

 The unit convention throughout the package and other packages in the CESMIX Julia Suite is to assume all unspecified units to be atomic units as defined in the [UnitfulAtomic.jl](https://github.com/sostock/UnitfulAtomic.jl) package.
 All exposed interfaces should allow for numeric or unitful input.
 For clarity's sake, it is _strongly recommended_ that user code utilize Unitful wherever possible.
-Internally, Atomistic will automatically convert these quantities to be compatible without a significant performance penalty.
+Internally, Atomistic.jl will automatically convert these quantities to be compatible without a significant performance penalty.

 ## Next Steps